 The morning of a small town Labor Day picnic, a drifter (Hal Carter) blows into town to visit an old fraternity buddy (Alan Benson) who also happens to be the son of the richest man in town.
 Hal is an egocentric braggart - all potential and no accomplishment.
 He meets up with Madge Owens, the town beauty queen and girlfriend of Alan Benson.
 Written by

 Erik L. Ellis <email@example.com>

-she'll lose her chance when she's young.
-She might as well throw all her prettiness away.
+If she loses her chance when she's young, she might as well throw all her prettiness away.

 I'm only 19.

 And next summer you'll be 20, and then 21, and then 40.

 You don't have to be morbid.